Your search returned 53 results.

-Harrold Lower School is committed to creating a happy, safe, secure and stimulating environment, which allows the children to develop both intellectually and socially at a pace appropriate to their individual needs.
+Harrold Primary Academy is committed to creating a happy, safe, secure and stimulating environment, which allows the children to develop both intellectually and socially at a pace appropriate to their individual needs.
 We aim to encourage an enjoyment of life and develop a love of learning through the provision of an academic and social framework based on the understanding that everyone has a right to be respected; to feel safe and to learn.

 Hazeldene is a primary school that caters for children from Nursery age through to Year 5 (Year 6 from September 2018).

 Hazeldene is committed to providing an appropriate and high quality education to all children.
 We believe that all children, including those identified as having special educational needs, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and have the right to be fully included in all aspects of school life.
 We believe that all children should be equally valued in school, by all who attend and work there.
 We strive to eliminate prejudice, direct or indirect discrimination and harassment (in accordance with the Equality Act 2010), and to develop an environment where we will foster good relations so that all children can flourish and feel safe.
 We aim to engender a sense of community and belonging.

 Our babies are cared for in a cosy, warm and soothing environment, providing activities which stimulate their senses using textured materials and a wide variety of toys, water, sand play and music.

 Our older 0-3 toddlers have access to two spacious rooms providing exploratory activities such as playdough, cooking, threading, puzzles, mark making, small world, sharing stories, singing, homecorner, art & craft, water, sand and painting.